XiTangLin/Portfolio/README.md

 - Determined costs outweighed the benefits despite government subsidies.
 ## 2023 - TSX Forecasting (Personal Project | R)
 - Compared various models for predicting stock returns and developed a simple trading algorithm.
-## 2025 - Pandas Mini-Analysis (Personal Project | Python)
+## 2025 - Pandas Mini-Analysis (Personal Project | Python, Jupyter Notebooks)
-- Simple analysis to review Python.
+- Built a regression model.
+- Created a visualization of the data using matplotlib.